Africa's Wildlife & The Zulu Kingdom

 Day 4 & 5:

 Depart for the world-renowned Kruger National Park, a national treasure which is known to be the most biodiverse park on earth with 140 mammals, 119 reptiles, 55 amphibians, last recorded 506 bird species and about 1980 plant species.
-Travel south through Kruger in search for the “Big 5” animals, as well as a host of other animals and wonderful creatures found within their natural habitats.
+Travel south through Kruger to continue your search for the “Big 5” animals, as well as a host of other animals and wonderful creatures found within their natural habitats.
+Dinner on the first night will be served as a traditional “potjie” stew and the next night as a “braai” barbeque.
+Both meals will be prepared by your guide and cooked over an open fire, where after you can then relax with a drink around the campfire.
 There is no better place in Africa to get closer to nature than to stay within the boundaries of the Kruger National Park.
-We recommend you book on your arrival at the camp an open vehicle sunset safari for the following day.
-Dinners can be enjoyed at the camp restaurant or you could cook your own meals at your self-catering chalet.
-In the evenings, after dinner you could sit around your campfire under an African sky with stars so bright one feels you could reach out and touch them.
-Listen for any nocturnal visitors, as well the sounds and calls of the wild emanating from the African bush.
+Listen for any nocturnal visitors and even reminisce with your fellow travellers on all that you would have already seen on this safari.
+We are sure your guide would also be itching to tell you a couple of stories about the bygone days of Kruger when pioneers and outlaws explored, hunted and even settled in the harsh territory of the Eastern Transvaal.
 Overnight in Kruger, undeniably Africa’s finest wildlife reserve.

 Accommodation: Lodge - Kruger National Park

-Day 5 - Afternoon open vehicle sunset safari with a park ranger
+Day 5 - An open vehicle sunset safari with a park ranger

 Day 6 & 7:

-Today you travel through eSwatini to Hluhluwe in Zululand.
-Lunch can be had en-route. eSwatini, previously Swaziland, is known as “The Switzerland of Africa” due to its picturesque beauty.
+Today we travel through eSwatini to Hluhluwe in Zululand.
+Lunch can be had en route. eSwatini, previously Swaziland, is known as “The Switzerland of Africa” due to its picturesque beauty.
 This tiny landlocked country holds within it a contrasting array of ecosystems from towering mountains to low lying savannah plains and endless rain forests found nestled along the mountain and river ravines.
 Spend the next two days in the Hluhluwe-Imfolozi Park.
 This hilly reserve is the oldest proclaimed nature reserve in Africa and it was once the hunting grounds of Zulu Kings.
 It has an abundance of wildlife and became famous amongst conservationist for its breeding and protection programs of both the Black & White Rhinos.
 The next morning is at leisure or you could opt to take an exciting game walk in “Big 5” country with experienced rangers armed with rifles and who have excellent knowledge of the fauna & flora found within the park.
 You’ll get to learn some fascinating facts about the African bush on this relaxed walk which takes place in the surrounding wilderness area adjacent to your lodge.
-We recommend you also book on your arrival at the camp an open vehicle sunset safari for the following day.
-Dinners can be enjoyed at the lodge restaurant or you could cook your own meals at your self-catering chalet.
+Included this afternoon is an open vehicle sunset safari with a park ranger.
+Dinners will be served at the lodge restaurant.
 Overnight in the park.

 Accommodation: Lodge - Hluhluwe-Imfolozi Park

-Day 7 - Afternoon open vehicle sunset safari with a park ranger
+Day 7 - An open vehicle sunset safari with a park ranger

 Meals: Breakfast, Lunch & Dinner